ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 Any typographical errors in this syllabus are subject to change and will be announced in class and/or posted on the course website.
 The date of final examinations is set by the Registrar and takes precedence over the final examination date reported in the syllabus.

 **Copyright**:

-* Dr. Abram Hindle, Department of Computing Science, Faculty of Science, University of Alberta (2025).
+* Dr. Zhou Yang and Mr. Henry Tang, Department of Computing Science, Faculty of Science, University of Alberta (2026).
-* Mr. Henry Tang, Department of Computing Science, Faculty of Science, University of Alberta (2025).
+* Dr. Abram Hindle and Mr. Henry Tang, Department of Computing Science, Faculty of Science, University of Alberta (2025).
 * Dr. Hazel Victoria Campbell, Department of Computing Science, Faculty of Science, University of Alberta (2024).
 * Dr. Ken Wong, Department of Computing Science, Faculty of Science, University of Alberta (2023).